FastEval/FastEval/README.md

-# Finetuned language model evaluation
+# Instruction following language model evaluation

-This repository contains tools to automatically evaluate finetuned language models on benchmarks.
+This repository contains code to automatically evaluate instruction following language models on benchmarks.
 It also contains the evaluation reports for different models as well as the code for the [website to view those reports](https://tju01.github.io/oasst-automatic-model-eval/).

 Right now, the following benchmarks are supported: